iac-reshaping/devtools/autumn/workspace/test/toolchain/README.md

 Testbench exiting after reaching MAX_TICKS
 ```

-If you see the same output, your Verilator and g++ are setup correctly!
+If you see the same output, your Verilator and g++/clang++ are setup correctly!

 > To understand what happens when you run `make test`, take a look at the `test:` rule located in the [Makefile](./Makefile).
 >